nostrocket/engine/README.md

 # Nostrocket Engine
 Problem: can't reach consensus about the current state of Nostrocket and Subrockets

+Go [here](https://github.com/nostrocket/NIPS/blob/main/state.md) to understand consensus and state transitions.

-This repo doesn't have an issue tracker because we are using Nostrocket to track problems.
-Please view the problem tracker using [Spacemen](https://nostrocket.github.io/spaceman/)
+This repo doesn't have an issue tracker because we are using Nostrocket itself to track problems.

 ### Nostrocket Engine is a replicated state machine built with Nostr and Bitcoin.